 Membership sites provide the chance to build new revenue streams through subscription fees.
 If you provide music lessons, members-only content can support your in-person students and help you to reach a brand new audience of remote music enthusiasts.

-With a plugin like MemberPress, you can start building your membership site for music lessons today.
+With a plugin like MemberPress, you can start building your online music school business today.
 All it takes are five steps:

 - Purchase and install the MemberPress plugin.